monome/docs/norns/help.md

 ## fresh install

+*nb. these instructions apply only to stock norns.
+If you have a norns shield, please see [the github documentation](https://github.com/monome/norns-shield) for the latest shield image and troubleshooting help.*

 - current image: [200106](https://github.com/monome/norns-image/releases/download/200106/norns200106.img.zip) - 1.1G

 By far the easiest method to flash the disk image is using [etcher](https://www.balena.io/etcher/).
 It is available for Linux, MacOS, and Windows.